junebloom/fae/README.md

 While primarily for initializing state, a component's `init` function can also be used for other initialization.
 Simply do your set-up in the body of `init` and don't forget to still return the initial state for the component.

-Components can also have an `exit` function.
+Components can also have an `exit` function which is called when being detached from an entity.

 > Like `init`, `exit` takes the entity as its first argument.